Analyzing Prospects for Quantum Advantage in Topological Data Analysis: Regimes for quantum speed-up

 \subsection{A family of graphs with large Betti numbers and large spectral gaps}

+In this section, we will construct a family of graphs with all the necessary parameters to enable a large quantum speedup.
+Our objective here is to demonstrate the existence of instances that fulfill all the prerequisites for the quantum algorithm to achieve a superpolynomial quantum speedup.

 Let $K(m,k)$ be the $k$-partite complete graph, where each partition contains $m$ vertices.
 That is, $K(m,k)$ consists of $k$ clusters, each with $m$ vertices; there are no edges within clusters, but all edges between clusters are included.
-Note $K(m,1)$ is a collection of $m$ points with no edges.

-$K(m, k)$ gives a useful example of a clique complex with a high Betti number \cite{adamaszek:extremal_betti}.
+Note $K(m,1)$ is a collection of $m$ points with no edges. $K(m, k)$ gives a useful example of a clique complex with a high Betti number \cite{adamaszek:extremal_betti}.
 It also has a Laplacian with a large spectral gap.

 \begin{proposition} The $(k-1)^{\text{th}}$ Betti number of (the clique complex of) $K(m,k)$ is

 \end{proposition}

 \begin{proposition} The combinatorial Laplacian $\Delta_{k-1} = \partial_{k-1}^{\dagger} \partial_{k-1} + \partial_{k}\partial_{k}^{\dagger}$ of (the clique complex of) $K(m,k)$ has spectral gap